antk1n/antkin-rtech/README.md

 - RViz can play rosbag files (task 5)
 - Gazeebo can be controlled by phone (task 6)
 - Robot can scan the world and after proper saving navigate there using his own map (task 7)
+- Robot sia5d is working with simple cpp script, using moveit (task 8)

 ## Tasks: